caylent-solutions/terraform-modules/providers/aws/primitives/budget/tests/helpers/README.md

 #### Input Validation

-- **AssertInputMatchesOutput**: Verifies that a specific input variable matches the corresponding output
+- **AssertInputsMapMatchOutputsMap**: Verifies that a specific input map variable matches the corresponding output map
 - **AssertAllInputsMatchOutputs**: Verifies that all input variables match their corresponding outputs based on a provided mapping
 - **AssertResourceExists**: Verifies that the resource is created in the state
 - **AssertResourceCountExact**: Verifies that the resource exists in the state an exact amount of times